 Integrity protecting the jCard with a cryptographic signature might seem unnecessary at first, but it is essential to preventing potential network attacks.
 Suppose, for example, that one simply passes the redress address as a header field value.
-One can imagine an adverse agent that maliciously spoofs a 608 response with the same redress address to many active callers, who may then all send redress requests to the specified address (the basis for a denial-of-service attack).
-The process would occur as follows: (1) a malicious agent senses INVITE requests from a variety UACs and (2) spoofs 608 responses with an unsigned redress address before the intended receivers can respond, causing (3) the UACs to all contact the redress address at once.
+One can imagine an adverse agent that maliciously spoofs a 608 response with a victim's contact address to many active callers, who may then all send redress requests to the specified address (the basis for a denial-of-service attack).
+The process would occur as follows: (1) a malicious agent senses INVITE requests from a variety of UACs and (2) spoofs 608 responses with an unsigned redress address before the intended receivers can respond, causing (3) the UACs to all contact the redress address at once.
 The jCard encoding allows the UAC to verify the blocking intermediary's identity before contacting the redress address.
-This quards against a malicious agent spoofing 608 responses, preventing the denial-of-service attack.
-Thus, if the jCard address is unreachable or undecipherable, either (1) a malicious agent is lying about the jCard or (2) the redress mechanism is misconfigured.
+Specifically, because the sender signs the jCard, we can cryptographically trace the sender of the jCard.
+Given the protocol machinery of having a signature, one can apply local policy to decide whether to believe the sender of the jCard represents the owner of the contact information found in the jCard.
+This guards against a malicious agent spoofing 608 responses.